1. Introduction

 2. What is nilearn?

 nilearn is a package that makes it easy to use advanced machine learning techniques to analyze data acquired with MRI machines.
-In particular, underlying machine learning problems include decoding brain data, computing brain parcellations, analyzing functional connectivity and connectomes, doing multi-voxel pattern analysis (MVPA) or predictive modelling.
+In particular, underlying machine learning problems include decoding brain data, computing brain parcellations, analyzing functional connectivity and connectomes, doing multi-voxel pattern analysis (MVPA) or predictive modeling.

 nilearn can readily be used on task fMRI, resting-state, or voxel-based morphometry (VBM) data.